What is the Stockholm3 test?

 Interpretation of the answer from the Stockholm3 test

-The result from the Stockholm3 test consists of an answer and a easy-to-interpret recommendation.
+The result from the Stockholm3 test consists of an answer and an easy-to-interpret recommendation.
 The answer from the Stockholm3 test can be negative or positive.
-If negative, the man has a low or normal risk for prostate cancer with recommended follow-up in 6-10 years respective 2-4 years.
+If negative, the man has a low or normal risk for prostate cancer with recommended follow-up in 6 years respective 2 years.
 If the answer is positive the man is recommended to be referred to a urologist.
 Depending on risk level a prostate volume cut-off is set.
 A urologist measures the prostate volume and conducts a digital rectal exam.
 If the prostate volume is smaller than the cut-off and or the digital rectal exam is positive a biopsy is recommended.
 Otherwise a new Stockholm3 test is recommended in 2 years.

 Who should not take the Stockholm3 test?

 The Stockholm3 test has no proven value for men with a known prostate cancer.
 The value of taking the test for men who have recently been through biopsy and evaluation with urologist can be discussed.
 The Stockholm3 test should not be taken on men who are being followed up after a previous prostate cancer.
 The Stockholm3 test does not replace biopsy for men on active monitoring.
 The Stockholm3 test has not been evaluated on men below 50 year or men above 70 years.
 There is no scientific evidence that it is of any benefit to find prostate cancer in men above 75 years old.